Flavio Raffo

 Flavio Raffo (born 14 January 1972) is an Italian football manager and a former footballer.

 Personal life

-Flavio is a modern football coach who has a good knowledge about the different fields of the game in the past and present time.
-He is known for his mature personality towards the fans and his opponents.
-He believes that physical fitness is the thing of utmost importance for all footballers which helps them establish a positive attitude within themselves.
-According to the Rome-born coach, if a player desires to win then he has to be both mentally and technically superior to others.
-His thoughts on football's future back in his home country, Italy are highly appreciable.
-He believes that the need of the hour is to restructure and re-plan the football schools in Italy with the aim of making a player better mentally, technically and physically instead of thinking of the financial profit.
-According to him, the work is hard but not impossible.
+Flavio is a football coach whose approach incorporates both traditional and contemporary aspects of the game.
+He has emphasized the importance of physical fitness, as well as mental and technical development in player performance.
+He has also commented on the future of football development in Italy, advocating reforms in youth training systems to place greater emphasis on players' mental, technical and physical preparation rather than financial considerations.

 Managerial career

 Flavio holds the UEFA Pro Licence, the highest football coaching qualification.
 He received the UEFA Pro Licence on 4 May 2012 from the Italian Football Federation.

 Ostia Mare Lido Calcio

 He began his managerial career in 2007 with Ostia-based club, A.S.
 Ostia Mare Lido Calcio.

 Pomezia Calcio

 In 2008, he moved to Pomezia where he was appointed as the head coach of Pomezia Calcio on a one-year contract.